 The resort fits nicely with the lake and nature ambiance and is a great place to stay and set out on lake adventures from.

-Lake view from the resort,
+Lake view from the resort

-3 island hopping, where each island has its own flora theme
+Each island has its own flora theme

 From lake entry point of the Gawi jetty we board a speed boat and cruise out into Lake Kenyir’s Eco tourism park.

-On the three island hopping tour we visit the Tropical garden island, Herbal Park island and Orchid Garden island, – soon 2 more islands will open as a butterfly park and bird park.
+On the three island hopping tour we visit: The Tropical garden island, Herbal Park island and Orchid Garden island, – soon 2 more islands will open as a butterfly park and bird park.